pl-young/Predicting-goat-behaviour-from-ear-tag-accelerometer-data/README.md

-# Predicting goat behaviour from ear-tag accelerometer data
+# Predicting positional goat behaviour from ear-tag accelerometer data
 This repository includes the data and key information necessary to train and test a model to identify goat behaviour from xyz coordinates in ear-tag accelerometers.
 This README also serves as the project report, discussing the motivation for the project, necessary pre-requisites to run the code, methods, results, and conclusions.

 ## Introduction and motivation